Step Three: The Search Committee

 Inform your Coordinator

-Send your proposed members name and UARK email addresses to your Recruiting Coordinator or Employment Coordinator.
+Send your proposed members name and UARK email addresses to your Recruiting Coordinator or HR Partner.

 Check Training Status

-Your Recruiting or Employment Coordinator should check the training status of each member In Workday.
+Your Recruiting or HR Partner should check the training status of each member In Workday.
 Only trained Search Committee members may have access to any applicant materials.
 Search Committee Members and their training status should be reported on the Search Committee Membership form.
 This form will be uploaded in Step: Recruitment Analysis.

 Search Committee Training

 Search Committee Training Is required of all members of a search committee .
 Those who are not current In their Search Committee Training cannot have access to any applicant materials.
-Search Committee Training Is offered through the Office of Equal Opportunity and Compliance, and Is valid for three (3) years from date of completion.
+Search Committee Training Is offered through the Office of Equal Opportunity, Compliance & Title IX, and Is valid for three (3) years from date of completion.
 Once complete, trained members will have their status listed on their profile on Workday (under Committee Membership).

 Search Committee Training Is offered at various times throughout the year.
-The two -hour Instructor led trainings are advertised through the campus Human Resource Partners and Employment Coordinators.
+The two -hour trainings are available online in Workday or on the OEOC Website.

 There Is also a self-paced online version of the training that can be completed In lieu of the instructor-led version.
 The online version can be completed through Workday learning.
 The course number Is UAFC8.

-Search Committees can often include those in the community who are not employed by the University of Arkansas, Fayetteville.
-Employment Coordinators should provide the OEOC with the name and email of these members, for enrollment in Search Committee Training, through outside means.
+Search or hiring Committees can often include those in the community who are not employed by the University of Arkansas, Fayetteville.
+HR Partners should provide the OEOC with the name and email of these members, for enrollment in Search Committee Training, through outside means.

-It is important for every member of the Search Committee to thoroughly understand the requirements of the position to be filled, the needs of the department or unit, university policies regarding equal employment opportunity, and the mission of the university in order to assure the prospect of a successful search.
+It is important for every member of the Search or hiring committee to thoroughly understand the requirements of the position to be filled, the needs of the department or unit, university policies regarding equal employment opportunity, and the mission of the university to assure the prospect of a successful search.
 As previously stated, anyone involved in the hiring process must complete Search Committee Training, every three (3) years.
-It is entirely possible for the Search Committee to be the only personal contact many applicants and candidates will have with the university.
-Therefore, the Search Committee is provided with an excellent opportunity to enhance the reputation and image of the university.
-Always bear in mind that while a Search Committee is evaluating a candidate, the candidate is also evaluating the Search Committee, the department or unit it represents, and, ultimately, the university.
-The Search Committee should have members who have legitimate and direct interests in the selection process.
-Criteria used in selecting the Search Committee members often include the following:
+It is entirely possible for the Search or hiring committee to be the only personal contact many applicants and candidates will have with the university.
+Therefore, the Search or hiring committee is provided with an excellent opportunity to enhance the reputation and image of the university.
+Always bear in mind that while a Search or hiring committee is evaluating a candidate, the candidate is also evaluating the Search or hiring committee, the department or unit it represents, and, ultimately, the university.
+The Search or hiring committee should have members who have legitimate and direct interests in the selection process.
+Criteria used in selecting the Search or hiring committee members often include the following:

 The Charge of the Committee